MicrosoftDocs/powerapps-docs/articles/gateway-management.md

 	**Note**: You can share only some types of connections, such as SQL Server.
 For more information, see [Share app resources](share-app-resources.md).

-For more information about how to manage a connection, see [Manage onnections](./add-manage-connections.md).
+For more information about how to manage a connection, see [Manage connections](./add-manage-connections.md).

 ## Next steps ##
-- Create an app that connects to an on-premises data source, such as [SQL Server]() or [SharePoint]().
+- Create an app that connects to an on-premises data source, such as [SQL Server](connection-azure-sqldatabase.md) or [SharePoint](connection-sharepoint-online.md).
-- [Share an app]() that connects to an on-premises data source.
+- [Share an app](share-app.md) that connects to an on-premises data source.